IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

-Our obtained correlation function~\eqref{correlator_massive_free} exactly coincides with the Ornstein-Uhlenbeck stochastic process's one~\cite{Uhlenbeck:1930zz}, which is Gaussian, Markov, and has a stationary~state~\cite{1989fpem.book.....R,1994hsmp.book.....G}.
+Our obtained correlation function~\eqref{correlator_massive_free} exactly coincides with that of the Ornstein{--}Uhlenbeck stochastic process~\cite{Uhlenbeck:1930zz}, which is the unique Gaussian and Markov process and has a stationary~state~\cite{1989fpem.book.....R,1994hsmp.book.....G}.
 The notable feature is its tendency to drift towards the average with the mean-reversion rate~$m^2/3H$.
-In our elaboration, correlation functions have a smooth massless limit, which coincides with the expressions obtained for a massless scalar field in the literature; see the next Section.
+In our elaboration, correlation functions have a smooth massless limit, which coincides with the expressions obtained for a massless scalar field in the literature.
 Such a construction can be considered a theory of the massive scalar field with a vacuum "inherited" from the massless one.
 One drops de Sitter invariance in order to get a smooth transition between the massive and massless fields.
-Even so, by virtue of the correlation function~\eqref{correlator_massive_free}, over time this tends to the equilibrium state, which depends only on the difference of times and turns out to be de Sitter-invariant.
+Even so, by virtue of the correlation function~\eqref{correlator_massive_free}, over time this correlation function tends to the equilibrium state, which depends only on the difference of times and turns out to be de Sitter-invariant.